Irish Race Conventions: Philadelphia 1919

 Joseph McGarrity helped organize this convention which was held on 22–23 February, with over 5,000 delegates.
-The convention discussed the success of Sinn Féin in the 1918 election, the declaration in January of the Irish Republic in Dublin, and the hope that America would support Irish participation at the forthcoming Paris peace conference.
+The convention discussed the success of Sinn Féin in the 1918 general election, the declaration in January of the Irish Republic in Dublin, and the hope that America would support Irish participation at the forthcoming Paris peace conference.
 The principle of self-determination at article 5 in Wilson's Fourteen Points was expected to apply to Ireland.
 Much mention was made of the bravery of the "Fighting 69th" in the war.
 The hero of the hour was the American-born Irish republican leader Éamon de Valera.

 The convention appointed the American Commission on Irish Independence to go to Europe to lobby and secure a hearing at the peace conference for Irelands case for independence; its members were Frank P. Walsh, Edward Fitzsimmons Dunne, and Michael J. Ryan.
 In the event, Irish participation at Paris was excluded, Woodrow Wilson refused his support, and in retaliation Irish pressure groups refused to vote as usual for the Democratic Party in the 1920 United States presidential election, partially causing Harding's victory.

 A fund-raising drive by the Friends of Irish Freedom (FOIF) to sell bonds issued by the Irish Republic eventually raised over $5m., but disputes arose over the management of the money.
 The FOIF was led by John Devoy and Judge Cohalan (a judge of the New York Supreme Court), and believed that a sophisticated and conciliatory approach would ensure the best diplomatic support for Ireland at the Paris conference.
 De Valera and other Irish delegates expected the FOIF to demand and secure immediate recognition by the USA of the Irish Republic.
 A division on policy arose, Sinn Féin tried unsuccessfully to reform the FOIF and severed mutual links in October 1920.

 In turn, the FOIF President Bishop Gallagher called de Valera a "foreign potentate", and Bishop Turner referred to him as the "Pancho Villa of Ireland".
 Membership of the FOIF soon declined from over 100,000 to less than 20,000.